Suresh Kashinath Haware

 Suresh Haware or Suresh Kashinath Haware is a member of the Bharatiya Janata Party (BJP) from the Belapur constituency.
 He was a nuclear scientist till he became a politician.
 Haware is also the managing director of Haware Engineers & Builders Pvt.
 Ltd. Haware has stood in the 2009 elections from Belapur constituency.

+He is also the current Chairman of National Institute of Technology Raipur.